 The Revue at the end of the week serves a few purposes: first, to show off your amazing kids, and what we’ve been working on all week.
 The Revue is important to us, because it’s the best way to see what you, as parents, are paying for.
 Chances are you’ll be hearing about Camp in the minivan ride home each day, but the Revue is a way for The Studio to display just how gifted God’s made your kids.

 Second, it’s a chance for your kids to get up and shine.
 Rehearsing, singing, dancing, and acting with friends all week is great, but there’s just something about seeing kids on a stage—having an absolute blast.
 The Studio’s Summer Camp is the antidote to stage fright.
 The anti-bully.
 The Self-Esteem-inator 3000.
 And the Revue is the main way to show off all of that!

 The Revue itself will be about 30 minutes, and will include singing, dancing, and acting.
-This year’s theme is “At the Movies” which means we’ll be performing music from some of our very favorite musicals through the decades, including The Greatest Showman, Enchanted, Hairspray, High School Musical and so many more!
+This year’s theme is “Heroes and Villains” which means we’ll be performing music with some of the best-loved and most-hated characters throughout screen and stage!